 WHAT IS SLEEP APNEA AND HOW DOES IT DIFFER FROM SNORING?

 The obstruction can be treated in four ways: weight reduction, surgery, CPAP (short for continuous positive air pressure), or an oral device.
-Although each has its place in treatment, oral devices for the majority of mild to moderate adult apnics is the most efficacious.
-The American Academy of Sleep Medicine recognizes this in their recent Parameters of Care 2006.
-The guideline gives the treating sleep physician the leeway to recommend either CPAP therapy or an oral device.
-Studies show that although both are effective, more patients use the oral device than CPAP on a consistent, long term basis.
+Although each has its place in treatment, oral devices for the majority of mild to moderate adult sleep apnea patients are the most tolerated.